New York, New York. The Irish have been comin’ here for years… U2 – New York

 6) The Ritz (now Webster Hall) (125 East 11th Street, between Third and Fourth Avenues, in the East Village): U2 played their first American gig on December 6, 1980 at this nightclub.
 According to this article, U2 were relatively unknown at the time, but they were so engaging that the venue asked them back for four shows the next year.
 Bono also joined The Alarm on stage at The Ritz for a song in 1983.

-It apparently closed for renovations in 2017 and will reopen in 2020ish as a concert venue (I’m guessing on the year with my mad math skills – the article mentions a 3 year period of renos…).
+It is closed for renovations and apparently will reopen in 2020ish as a concert venue (I’m guessing on the year with my mad math skills – the article mentions a 3 year period of renos…).

 7) Electric Lady Studios (52 West Eighth Street): U2 have used this recording studio on a number of occasions and even gave a rooftop performance on May 31, 2013.